-English-speaking audiences are generally far more sensitised to inclusive language regarding gender, disability, race and sexuality.
-This means that you cannot use the male singular pronoun to stand in for all people.
-Use plural constructions whenever possible, e.g. "Students should submit their applications tomorrow", or rephrase the sentence.
-For more information about gender-sensitive and non-discriminatory language at ETH, consult ETH Diversity's website.
-The Swiss Federal Chancellery's English Style Guide recommends the use of "singular they": for example, "One student failed their exam.
-They then decided to change their major" ("Gender-neutral language", pp. 44-45).
+Use of plural: Use plural constructions whenever possible, e.g. "Students should submit their applications tomorrow", or rephrase the sentence to omit sentence structures that prefer one gender over another.

+For more information about gender-sensitive and other aspects of non-discriminatory and inclusive language at ETH, consult ETH Diversity.
+The Swiss Federal Chancellery's English Style Guide also recommends the use of the "singular they".
+For example: "One student failed their exam.
+They then decided to change their major" ("Gender-neutral language", p.
+50).
 Another example: "Identify the person responsible and take their advice."